-- Home learning-parents are expected to hear their child read daily even when they are fluent readers.
-They receive a weekly letter outlining the sounds and tricky words their child has been learning (in addition to other home learning).
-They are encouraged to record all reading experiences in the Reading Record which are counted towards the half-term reading challenges.
+- Home learning - parents are expected to hear their child read daily even when they are fluent readers.
+There is guidance for parents in the Reading Records and weekly letters.
+Parents are encouraged to record all reading experiences in the Reading Record which are counted towards the half-term reading challenges.

 - English lessons - planning is linked, inspired and supported by high quality, engaging and relevant texts.
 Stories form the basis for weekly continuous provision in Reception and an English teaching sequence in Key Stage 1 and 2; leading to daily discussion about the text.

 - A range of regular events to engage pupils with the joy and wonder of a wide range of text types, so they are confident, enthused and motivated to read for pleasure.
 Events include weekly virtual bedtime stories, Book Buddies, Mystery Readers, Book Week and reading challenges.

 - A supportive learning environment with book corners in every classroom, so children have access to engaging books.
 We are developing our main library of topic books, so they can be available to support the children’s interests and topic learning.

 What books do children read, listen to and study?